Age of Love (TV series)

-Age of Love is an American reality TV dating series that ran for one season in Summer 2007.
+Age of Love is an American reality television dating series that ran for one season in 2007.

 The show featured 30-year-old Australian tennis star Mark Philippoussis as he looked for love among a group of women ranging in age from their early 20s to their late 40s.

 Hosted by Mark Consuelos, the series aired on NBC, premiered on Monday, June 18, 2007.
 The last episode aired on August 6, 2007, in which 25-year-old Amanda Salinas was chosen as the winner.

 Format

 The contestants were divided in two age groups.
 The "kittens" were the women in their 20s, while the "cougars" were the women in their late 30s to late 40s.
 Each week Philippoussis would accompany one or two of the women on a private date, and at the end of each episode would ask all but one of the women if they would continue to see him.
 The rejected woman would be eliminated; this continued each week until just one remained.
 For the show's season finale, the final three contestants flew to Philippoussis' hometown of Melbourne, Australia to meet his family.